Choosing a Data Source

 Single Sign-On (SSO) Provider

-After you authorize your single sign-on integration and have the Application Discovery task enabled, SaaS Management discovers applications managed in your SSO.
+After you authorize your single sign-on integration and have the Application Discovery integration task enabled, SaaS Management discovers applications managed in your SSO.
 After 24 hours, you can add the discovered SSO enabled applications to your list of Managed SaaS Applications.
 For more information, see Adding Discovered SSO Enabled Applications to Your List of Managed SaaS Applications.

 With the SSO Application Access and SSO Application Roster tasks enabled, you can integrate with these applications using the previously established SSO integration.
 This method of data extraction is managed entirely by your Single Sign-On provider.
 The rosters and the activities are only the rosters and activities as seen within your SSO.
 For a description of each integration task, see SaaS Integration Task Terminology.